 23 January 2011

-Despite the expectation of a brief Finance Bill to give effect to the essential revenue raising measures announced in the budget, some 223 pages of complex technical legislation were published last Friday.
+Despite the expectation of a brief Finance Bill to give effect to the essential revenue-raising measures announced in the budget, some 223 pages of complex technical legislation were published last Friday.

 Normally, the committee and report stages would add a further 50 per cent in paperwork terms.

-While the government is driven by a political imperative to pass the bill before the upcoming general election, it is unacceptable that such complex, far-reaching legislation will not be given sufficient time to allow for proper consultation and meaningful debate.
+While the government is driven by a political imperative to pass the bill before the upcoming general election, it is unacceptable that such complex, far-reaching legislation will not be given sufficient time to allow for a proper consultation and meaningful debate.
 As a comparison, Britain will often publish legislative proposals a year in advance.

 Interaction with Revenue